Skip to content

 ServicesInternal services that require access to other services or resources within the ecosystemS

-1. Delegate where authentication is delegated to another provider like Azure AD or Okta, and the IAM block only takes forwards the authentication request to these providers and takes the success token from them and give a signed a JWT
+1. Delegate, where authentication is delegated to another provider like Azure AD or Okta, and the IAM block only forwards the authentication request to these providers and takes the success token from them to give a signed JWT.

-2. Managed where the full cycle of authentication and generating the JWT token is taken care by the IAM block itself.
+2. Managed, where the full cycle of authentication and generating the JWT token is taken care of by the IAM block itself.

-Managed providers, are useful when you want to manage full life cycle of authentication and your users do not want to create a separate login for your product.
+Managed providers are useful when you want to manage the full life cycle of authentication and your users do not want to create a separate login for your product.

 ProviderAuthn TypeDescription